What is hormone balance?

 The benefits of optimizing hormone balance are: we often live longer, look better, feel better, have more energy, are stronger, and have more resistance against illness and disease.

-, thyroid hormone, cortisol, growth hormone, and aldosterone can be extremely helpful in your healthy-aging program
+Hormone testing and if necessary, replacing testosterone, estrogens, progesterone, DHEA, thyroid hormone, cortisol, growth hormone, and aldosterone can be extremely helpful in your healthy-aging program.

 How are hormone imbalances treated?